 Any time you visit a food blog, hit the Yum button.
-You can see it in the the screenshot above of my Mixed Berry Oatmeal Smoothie recipe.
+You can see it in the screenshot above of my Mixed Berry Oatmeal Smoothie recipe.
 Feel free to Yum that plus any other recipes you like on Plating Pixels.

 The Yum button is above and below every recipe post on Plating Pixels; as well as hovering on desktop and mobile versions.
 It’s as simple as that.
 It will save the recipe to Yummly.
 Now the recipe is indexed, stored in your Yummly account, and searchable within their network.
 As recipes get more Yums, they get exposed and recommended more often throughout all of its platforms and features.

-Here’s some of my recipes that you may like and want to Yum!
+Here are some of my recipes that you may like and want to Yum!